 Emma Aitchison grew up in the South West English countryside and from a young age felt connected to nature, something which is evident in her work.
 After studying jewelry design at university and working in London, Aitchison decided to reawaken her love of nature by returning to her rural roots and set about starting her own business with a deep environmental and ethical ethos.

-Emma Aitchison has been running as a company since 2016 and has a vision to help shape the jewelry industry to be a better, fairer and more sustainable place.
+Emma Aitchison has been running as a company since 2016 and has the vision to help shape the jewelry industry to be a better, fairer and more sustainable place.
 She hopes to prove through her beautiful, quality pieces that it is possible to make sales and run a business in a mindful way.

 By Danielle Valente •